 a) An application is made by the teacher, or a witness, which may include the complainant, to hold all, or part, of the inquiry otherwise than in public, and

 b) The Panel of the Disciplinary Committee is satisfied that it would be appropriate in the circumstances to hold all or part of the oral hearing otherwise than in public.

-Members of the public and media can attend public hearings.
-A calendar of public hearings will be published on the Teaching Council website www.teachingcouncil.ie from time to time.
-However, details of individuals involved in inquiries will not be published in advance of hearings.
+Members of the public and media can attend public inquiries.
+A calendar of public inquiries will be published on the Teaching Council website, www.teachingcouncil.ie, from time to time.
+However, details of individuals involved in the proceedings will not be published in advance of inquiries.